samsquire/ideas4/README.md

 # 20. Lazy arrange or invariant maintenance

-Many computer problems and algorithms can be solved with a sorting function and a set of statements that should be maintained over collections of objects.
+Many computer problems and algorithms can be solved with a division and sorting function and a set of statements that should be maintained over collections of objects.

 Unfortunately to maintain invariants requires custom code when data is changed or modified.
 Such as recalculating the hash of an object.